Skip to content

 That’s it.
 The daemon picks up the change via its file watcher — no restart needed.

-• Netclaw is installed and netclaw init has been run (or you’re comfortable editing netclaw.json directly — it lives at ~/.netclaw/config/netclaw.json by default)
+• Netclaw is installed and initialized (or you’re comfortable editing netclaw.json directly — it lives at ~/.netclaw/config/netclaw.json by default)

 • The external directory you want to add exists on disk (netclaw logs a warning for missing paths but still configures the source)